City-Bureau/chi-covid-resources/README.md

     ```
     Fetching and populating this data relies on the [gatsby-source-airtable](https://www.gatsbyjs.org/packages/gatsby-source-airtable/).

 1. To make sure that form submissions will work correctly,replace the `form-id` keys in `src/intl/` with the Airtable IDs of your forms.
+You can find the form ID at the end of the URL displayed in the "Share form" control of your form view `https://airtable.com/{FORM_ID}`.

 1. Once you've set up the prerequisites, you can install dependencies and start a server at [localhost:8000](http://localhost:8000) with: